Hide Tanning Workshop

 This workshop is a powerful challenge.
 Attempting the very physical act of transforming raw animal skin into useful leather is an ambitious undertaking!
 We provide nutritious meals, cozy lodging, a welcoming campus, knowledgeable and skilled staff, good tools and high quality materials.
 You provide the elbow grease, effort and labor.
 With focus, determination and dedication it is possible to walk away with a finished hide.
 We will do everything in our power to help you succeed.
 As we are all students, at different learning levels, based on diversity of skill sets, age, past experience, exposure and physical prowess, each participant will have a unique experience.

-Arrival time is 10 am on Friday, October 31, and the class will begin promptly at 10:15 am and ends at 4:00 pm on Sunday, November 2.
+Arrival time is 10 am on Friday, September 11, and the class will begin promptly at 10:15 am and ends at 4:00 pm on Sunday, September 13.
 The entire time is required.
 White tail deer hides will be provided for each participant from tagged deer harvested and taken to a meat processor.
-They are hides that would otherwise be discarded.
+These are hides that would otherwise be discarded.
 Our intention is to honor the sacred parts of each animal and use them to their highest purpose.

 In this class, we will turn raw deer hides into beautiful, soft, and versatile buckskin.
 You will learn a method called combo-tanning which involves aspects of both brain-tanning and bark-tanning.
 Buckskin is a great material for garments, bags, shoes, and more.